Asteski/WinMac/README.md

 - **Enhanced Taskbar**

 StartAllBack enhances the functionality of the Windows Taskbar by introducing features inspired by earlier versions of Windows, such as Windows 7 and Windows 10.
-It brings back familiar elements like colored title bars and customizable Start buttons.
+It brings back familiar elements like colored title bars and different positioning options.

 Additionally, StartAllBack offers options for customizing the appearance and behavior of the Taskbar to suit individual user preferences, including taskbar size, position, dynamic transparency, tasks alignment and tray icons spacing.